-It was likely brought to the island by either a resident or a visitor who traveled to a dengue endemic area, arrived in Key Largo and was bitten there by an Aedes aegypti mosquito, which is common to the Keys.
+It could be likely that dengue is brought to the islands by either a resident or a visitor who traveled to a dengue endemic area, arrived in the Keys and was bitten there by an Aedes aegypti mosquito, which is common to the Keys.
 The mosquito, in turn, transmitted the virus to other humans.
-There have been no reported cases that have originated outside of that area or the remainder of the Florida Keys, according to health officials.
+There has been one reported travel-related case (July 2022) that originated outside of the area of the Florida Keys, according to health officials.
 That individual has received medical treatment and is expected to make a full recovery.

 Is it safe to travel to the Keys?

 People should not be concerned about visiting.
-There are no local, state or federal advisories discouraging travel to Key Largo or anywhere else in the Florida Keys.
+There are no local, state or federal advisories discouraging travel to the Florida Keys.
 Many popular tropical visitor destinations are challenged with dengue year-round.

 The emergence of these dengue cases reinforces the importance for the public to prevent insect bites and to take basic precautions to help limit exposure.
 To safeguard against the virus and ensure personal comfort, take preventive measures against mosquitoes: